 As an independent scholar, I am diligent about protecting my freedom to speak the truth.
 Neither the monies I receive for professional engagements nor any contract I enter into direct the substance of my talks and works.

-Reading, gardening, practicing yoga, volunteering, droning, and spending time with family and friends are some of my favorite activities.
+Reading, gardening, practicing yoga, passionate service through volunteering, droning, and spending time with family and friends are some of my favorite activities.